benhowell/pgnotifier/README.md

 #### ``unsubscribe(id, channel, autorun=True)``
 Removes a callback function with id from notifications on channel.
 Also removes channel if that channel no longer contains any subscriptions.
-Optionally restarts listener.
+Optionally restarts listener thread.

 Args:
  * `id`  the subscriber id, as `hashable`
  * `channel` notification channel to unsubscribe from, as `str`
- * `autorun` restart listener if channel removed, as `bool`.
+ * `autorun` restart listener thread if channel removed, as `bool`.
 Defaults to `True`.

 ``` python